You must be logged in to use the staking simulator.

 Example:

-A money management simulator specialized in sports betting has the main role of helping bettors in decision-making and optimizing a strategy.
+A bankroll framework simulator specialized in sports betting has the main role of helping bettors in decision-making and optimizing a strategy.

-The money management simulator analyzes your betting history and displays how your long-term profitability would change.
+The money management simulator analyzes historical betting data and illustrates how different stake-management rules would have altered long-term balance behavior.

-This simulator also visualizes big swings in profitability.
+The model visualizes large balance swings, helping illustrate downside exposure and outcome dispersion.
 This feature itself can help bettors fine-tune staking strategies.

 What are Max Drawdown and Sharpe-style ratio in staking simulations?